peteroupc/peteroupc.github.io/bernreq.md

 **Note 1**: An example of $X$ is $\mathbb{P}(X=a) = p (1-p)^a$ where $0 < p < 1$ is a known rational.
 This question's requirements imply that $\sum_{a\ge 0}\max_\lambda |\gamma_a(\lambda)| \le 1$.
 The proof of Keane and O'Brien (1994) produces a convex combination of polynomials with 0 and 1 as Bernstein coefficients, but the combination is difficult to construct (it requires finding maximums, for example) and so this proof does not appropriately answer this question.

 **Note 2**: On pushdown automata: Etessami and Yannakakis (2009) showed that pushdown automata with rational probabilities are equivalent to recursive Markov chains (with rational transition probabilities), and that for every recursive Markov chain, the system of polynomial equations has nonnegative coefficients.
 But this paper doesn't deal with the case of recursive Markov chains where the transition probabilities cannot just be rational, but can also be $\lambda$ and $1-\lambda$ where $\lambda$ is an unknown rational or irrational probability of heads.

-**Note 3**: On pushdown automata: Banderier and Drmota (2014) showed the asymptotic behavior of power series solutions $f(\lambda)$ of a polynomial system, where both the series and the system have nonnegative real coefficients.
+Also, Banderier and Drmota (2014) showed the asymptotic behavior of power series solutions $f(\lambda)$ of a polynomial system, where both the series and the system have nonnegative real coefficients.
 Notably, functions of the form $\lambda^{1/p}$ where $p\ge 3$ is not a power of 2, are not possible solutions, because their so-called "critical exponent" is not dyadic.
 But the result seems not to apply to _piecewise_ power series such as $\min(\lambda,1-\lambda)$, which are likewise algebraic functions.

-**Note 4**: $g(\lambda)$ is in the Zygmund class if there is $D>0$ such that $|g(x-h) + g(x+h) - 2g(x)|\le Dh$ wherever the left-hand side is defined and $0\lt h\le\epsilon$.

 **Note 5**: This condition is also known as a "consistency requirement"; it ensures that not only the polynomials "increase" to $f(\lambda)$, but also their Bernstein coefficients do as well.
 This condition is equivalent in practice to the following statement (Nacu & Peres 2005).
 For every integer $n\ge 1$ that's a power of 2, $a(2n, k)\ge\mathbb{E}[a(n, X_{n,k})]= \left(\sum_{i=0}^k a(n,i) {n\choose i}{n\choose {k-i}}/{2n\choose k}\right)$, where $a(n,k)$ is the degree-$n$ polynomial's $k$-th Bernstein coefficient, where $0\le k\le 2n$ is an integer, and where $X_{n,k}$ is a hypergeometric($2n$, $k$, $n$) random variable.
 A hypergeometric($2n$, $k$, $n$) random variable is the number of "good" balls out of $n$ balls taken uniformly at random, all at once, from a bag containing $2n$ balls, $k$ of which are "good".
 See also my [**MathOverflow question**](https://mathoverflow.net/questions/429037/bounds-on-the-expectation-of-a-function-of-a-hypergeometric-random-variable) on finding bounds for hypergeometric variables.